keldaanCommunity/pokemonAutoChess/changelog/patch-4.0.md

 - New Sidebar!
 All your favorite menu buttons now exist in the sidebar
   - Sidebar available on Preparation Room
   - Hover over with your mouse to expand sidebar

+# Bugfix

+- Other players items are no longer interactive
+- Unicode emotes can be sent again in chat
+- Prevent showing evolutions on board during minigame phases
+- SFX volume preference is now used correctly for notifications volume

 # Misc